3liz/lizmap-documentation/source/user/user_guide.rst

 ================

 When this feature has been enabled by the map publisher for one or many vector layers, a new menu entry will be visible at the bottom of the menu bar, labelled as **Data**.
+Another entry labelled **Selection** with a star icon will also be displayed for a layer for which the attribute table has been activated.

 Clicking on this icon will open a new panel situated at the bottom of the interface, containing one single **Data** tab with a list of published vector layers.